thegalah/azure-traffic-manager-endpoint-sync/README.md

 # Azure traffic manager ip sync

 This image will synchronize the hosts public ip with an azure traffic manager endpoint.
+The sync interval is every 60 seonds and will only send an update whenever the traffic manager endpoint is out of sync.

 # ENV params